Bonitasoft-Community/BonitaStore/README.md

 # BonitaStore
-Java library to connect to different source to get artefact : Git, Another Bonita Server
+Java library to connect to different store to get artefact : Git, Another Bonita Server